clash-shubh/Machine-Learning-Basics/README.md

 # Machine-Learning-Basics
-Training Files Of Machine Learning
+All Training Files of Machine Learning used in the Industrial Training.